FireStack-Lab/Laksa-docs/docs/guide/Transaction.md

 With `REJECTED` or `SUCCESS`, here `REJECTED` means `success:false`, and `SUCCESS` means `success:true` apparently.

 But the Transaction is not accepted, the status will be remain `SENT`

+### 5. Sum it up

+The Transaction process is not hard to understand.
+It is always follows:

+1. **Construct**

+   use `laksa.transactions.new` to initialize

+   Transaction Status:Initialized

+2. **Sign**

+   use `account.signTransaction` to sign, signing signer account and password if necessary

+   Transaction Status:Signed

+3. **Send**

+   use `Transaction.send` to send, it will return {transaction:Transaction,response:Response}

+   Transaction Status:Sent

+4. **Confirm**

+   use `Transaction.confirm` to confirm, send the `TranID` as paremater, if it is appeared on the Blockchain, the receipt will return

+   Transaction Status:Success / Rejected